msa-em/stem-transfer-of-information/04_pixelated_ssb.md

 label : pixelated_ssb_page
 ---

-Direct ptychographic methods can be viewed as deconvolution techniques, which model the interference information encoded in the complex-valued overlap function between the first order diffracted beams and the direct beam, and use it to extract the sample phase [@10.1016/j.ultramic.2016.09.002].
+Direct ptychographic methods can be viewed as deconvolution techniques, which model the interference information encoded in the overlap between the first order diffracted beams and the direct beam, and use that to extract the sample phase.
 Intuitively, for a specific wavevector $\bm{q}$, the convolutional effect of the probe can be modeled to estimate the expected phase modulation in the observed diffraction patterns, and any additional phase modulation may thus be attributed to the sample.

 Different direct ptychographic techniques perform this deconvolution differently: